2010–11 Welsh Cup: Third round

 The draw for the third round was held on 4 October 2010.
 The twelve teams competing in the 2010–11 Welsh Premier League entered the competition at this stage.
-Starting with this round, teams are no longer divided into north and south divisions.
-Games will be played on 6 November 2010, with the exception of the Airbus UK Broughton/The New Saints match, which took place on 5 November 2010, and the postponed Llanelli/Aberystwyth Town match, which took place on 13 November 2010.
+Starting with this round, teams were no longer divided into north and south divisions.
+Matches were played on 6 November 2010, with the exception of the Airbus UK Broughton/The New Saints match, which took place on 5 November 2010, and the postponed Llanelli/Aberystwyth Town match, which took place on 13 November 2010.